Compliance

 This website uses Mouseflow, a web analytics tool from Mouseflow ApS, Flaesketorvet 68, 1711 Copenhagen, Denmark, to randomly record individual visits (only with anonymized IP address).
 This creates a log of mouse movements, mouse clicks, and keyboard interactions, with the intention of replaying individual visits to this website as so-called session replays, and evaluating them in the form of so-called heatmaps to derive potential improvements for this website.
 The storage and processing of the collected data take place within the EU.

-The legal basis for this processing is Article 6(1)(a) DSGVO.
+The legal basis for this processing is Article 6(1)(a) GDPR.

 3.4.3 Marketing: Consent for Marketing Cookies